karmaniverous/stan/stan.system.md

 - path from repo root
 - explanation of changes (link to requirements)
 - full file listing in a 10‑backtick fence (no elisions)
-  - Place the file path as a markdown header line immediately above and outside the code listing in the form: `<path-from-repo-root>`
+  - Place the file path as an H2 markdown header line immediately above and outside the code block in the exact form:
+    `## <path-from-repo-root>`
   - Do not insert the file path as a comment inside the code listing

 After all file listings, include the commit message: